 - skin tone

 Often noted for their heart-healthy fats, avocados also offer more in the way of alternative medicine and skin care.
-Researchers in a 1991 study found that avocado oil increased collagen production.
+Avocado oil is a natural antioxidant.
 The oil also seems to have anti-inflammatory effects.

 When looking for avocado oil, look for oil made from the seeds.
 They’re said to have the most collagen-boosting effects.

 Argan oil is a rich substance made from argan fruit trees.
-Indigenous to Morocco, this oil has been historically used for eating, skin care, and hair care.
-Today, you can find numerous styling products and creams with argan oil in them.
+Indigenous to Morocco, this oil has been historically used for:

 Once you’ve mixed your serum, it’s a good idea to conduct a patch test.
 This should always be done before widespread use — especially if you plan to apply the mixture to your face.

 To do this, choose a small area of skin that’s away from your face.
 The inside of your elbow is a popular choice.
 If you notice any reaction within 24 hours, you could be allergic to the oil and should discontinue use.
 You can also consider adding fewer drops of essential oils to the mix.